Your Child's Checkup: 2.5 Years (30 Months)

 - communicating that diaper is wet or dirty

 Sleeping.
-Your child needs about 13 hours of sleep.
-This might still include one afternoon nap.
+Your child needs about 11–14 hours of sleep.
+This might still include an afternoon nap.

-4. Perform a physical exam with your child undressed while you are present.
+4. Do an exam with your child undressed while you are present.
 This will include an eye exam, listening to the heart and lungs, and paying attention to your toddler's coordination, use of language, and social skills.

-Here are some things to keep in mind until your next routine visit at 3 years:
+Here are some things to keep in mind until your child's next checkup at 3 years:

-- Try to eat meals together, as a family, whenever possible.
+- Eat meals together as a family whenever possible.

-- Serve low-fat or nonfat milk and other low-fat and nonfat dairy products.
+- Serve low-fat or nonfat milk or a fortified soy beverage.
+Offer other low-fat and nonfat dairy products, like yogurt.

 - Have a safe play area and allow plenty of time for exploring, make-believe, and active play.

-- Read to your child daily to encourage language development and help prepare him or her for preschool.
+- Read to your child daily to encourage language and help prepare them for preschool.

-- Repeat back to your child what he or she says.
-This shows that you understood what was said and gives you a chance to correct grammatical mistakes.
+- Repeat back to your child what they say.
+This shows that you understood what was said and helps your child learn the right words.

 - Consider enrolling your child in a preschool program or arranging play dates to help build social skills.